 To supplement that, getting life insurance may have also crossed your mind at some point.
-And most people take out a term life policy to help secure their family’s long-term future.
+And most people take out a term life insurance policy to help secure their family’s long-term future.

 But, did you know that your health plays a big role in it?

 That’s because the healthier you are, the lower your life insurance premium will tend to be.

 If you eat lots of processed and unhealthy food, you’re not doing any favours to your body.
 It can lead to obesity and a number of other underlying health issues.

 Many life insurance providers will conduct a thorough check of your medical record first before they issue you with cover.
 Most providers also check your BMI (Body Mass Index) as a factor in calculating the premium.

 So, to put it simply, the less healthy you are, the higher the risk posed to the insurance company.
 If you have a higher chance of developing serious diseases, insurance providers are more likely to charge you higher premiums, or possibly decide not to insure you at all

 But you don’t have to be looking to buy life insurance to want to adjust your diet.
 Find out why you should reduce or eliminate processed foods.

 First, we need to make a distinction between minimally processed and ultra-processed food.

 Products such as canned beans and tomatoes are a different kind of processed food.
 The canning locks in all the nutrients and freshness so they retain their nutritious components.